 “The Great Australian Dream is becoming a nightmare for many Queenslanders,” Mr Janetzki said.

 “Only the LNP has the Right Priorities for Queensland’s Future, including securing our housing foundations.

 “Our priority is helping Queenslanders realise their dream of owning their own home.

 “We are considering all options to help Queenslanders into home ownership including tax relief, incentives and land supply with the necessary infrastructure to accommodate a growing population.

-“While it might not be everyone’s dream to own a home, everyone should have the choice and an LNP government will make it more achievable for every Toowoomba resident who wants to,” Mr Watts said.
+“While it might not be everyone’s dream to own a home, everyone who aspires to become a homeowner should have the choice and an LNP government will make it more achievable,” Mr Lee said.

-“The LNP is committed to reversing that trend and giving young people the chance to get into their own home.”
+“The LNP is committed to reversing that trend and giving young people the chance to get into their own home,” Ms Watson said.